 But where do you find these ingredients?
 I can get red quinoa in Saigon, so chances are you can find it in a health food or gourmet supplies shop where you are.
-Also available online.
 I discovered cacao nibs because there is a blossoming cacao growing industry in the Mekong delta (and resulting chocolate production.
 Marou highly recommended.
 Even the NY Times is on to it: The Best Chocolate You Have Ever Tasted).
-If you cannot find cacao nibs, substitute with 80+% pure dark chocolate, finely chopped.
+Good article about cacao nibs here.
+You can buy them online at Amazon.
+If you don’t have cacao nibs, substitute with 80+% pure dark chocolate, finely chopped.
 And if you cannot find pomelos, they are closely related to grapefruit, so you could substitute those.

 Red quinoa and citrus salad